kevinlichang/expert-finder/README.md

 The session ID should be based on the row for the user in the DB (so the userID)

-Still have cleared out many "dead" files, just in case someone wants/needs to use
+Still haven't cleared out many "dead" files, just in case someone wants/needs to use